Collecting GPU data using NVIDIA dcgm-exporter scripts

 File location<BCO_HOME>/etl/scripts/nvidia-dcgm/dcgm-data/metrics-etl – directory where scripts generate CSV files.

-Append suffix to parsed fileEnable to avoid overwriting previously imported CSV files.
+Append suffix to parsed fileEnable the property to avoid overwriting previously imported CSV files.

 Entity catalogSelect or create a catalog for GPU entities.